Negeri Sembilan: Culture

 The Minangkabau people brought with them a cultural heritage which is still preserved and practised today as the adat perpatih, a matrilineal system of inheritance and administration that is unique to the state, where the husband is the head of the household and inheritance passes from mother to daughter.
 The Minangkabaus in Negeri Sembilan are divided into twelve suku (clans).
 Each of these suku is led by a chief, known as the Lembaga.
-Each suku is broken down into subunits known as the Perut, where each of them are led by a chief, either known as a Buapak (male) or Ibu Soko (female).
+Each suku is broken down into subunits known as the Perut, where each of them is led by a chief, either known as a Buapak (male) or Ibu Soko (female).
 Both the Buapak and Ibu Soko play a vital role as people to refer to regarding the adat and religious matters among the subordinates of the Perut, known as Anak Buah.
 Marriage between members of the same clan is forbidden.
 The twelve suku are known as the following, of which the names of each suku indicates their area of origin: